The Bible says in Hebrews 9:21-22, “Moreover he sprinkled with blood both the tabernacle, and

 tabernacle, they did so for the sake of the people.
 They were serving the

 people of God and providing a benefit for the people of God.
-Now Christ is providing
+Now Christ is

-that benefit.
+providing that benefit.
 Jesus does it everyday forever.
-He is forever in the presence of
+And it is a much better

-the Father presenting Himself as our once-for-all sacrifice for sin.
+Himself as our once-for-all sacrifice for sin.

 The Bible says in Hebrews 9:25-26, “Nor yet that he should offer himself often, as the high